khanna-harshit/showTech/README.md

 # ShowTechAnalyzer

 Show Tech Analyzer is a tool which is used to analyze/debug various commands used in the configuration of routers and switchs in networking.
-In this tool we have analyze various commands namely:
+This tool is used for SONiC commands.
+It highlights errors, warnings etc., of these various commands which are mentioned below.
+This tool uses the python kivy module for making its GUI.
+Commands analyzed are:

 1. show platform summary
 2. show syslog